How to Homeschool Multiple Children At Once

 As teachers, we need all of our students to be able to do some work independently.
 For our little ones, this can be as simple as Mad Mattr or playdough, while our bigger kids will do more and more on their own.

 Your goal is to give them the tools to do more and more on their own.
-So for the littlest ones, it can be as simple as asking them to put in one puzzle piece before they get down from the table.
-Next week you can ask them to do two or three, and so on until you can set a puzzle in front of your little one and have him put it together while you work on today's math with the big kids.
+So, for the littlest ones, it can be as simple as asking them to put in one puzzle piece before they get down from the table.
+Next week, you can ask them to do two or three, and so on, until you can set a puzzle in front of your little one and have him put it together while you work on today's math with the big kids.

 3. Combine Subjects as Desired

-If you have children who are close in age, it can make a ton of sense to all learn the same history, science, or even STEM together.
+If you have children who are close in age, it can make sense to all learn the same history, science, or even STEM together.
 Our team will be happy to make specific recommendations if that helps.
 Just let us know the grade levels of your children, along with whether you are looking for classic or nonreligious options.
-If your youngest tends to love listening in on big brother's science already, or all three students have advanced fine motor skills, that information is helpful for us as well!
+If your youngest tends to love listening in on Big Brother's science already, or all three students have advanced fine motor skills, that information is helpful for us as well!
 We won't always have ideas (it's challenging to chart a course that includes both toddlers and teens!), but we love to help and will eagerly pass along any insights our team can come up with here!

 4. Stay Flexible

 We really can't stress this enough.
-If your first-grader needs more one-on-one help this morning than you anticipated, perhaps your older students could save their questions for later and work on the pages they know how to do.
+If your first-grader needs more one-on-one help this morning than anticipated, perhaps your older students could save their questions for later and work on the pages they know how to do.
 If you are going to be driving a lot today, grab your Story of the World CDs and listen as you go, even if it isn't your normal history day.

 Timberdoodle kits are set up with a weekly checklist to make this as easy as possible.
 Do science on Monday or Saturday - it won't matter!
 Do a little bit of written work each day or pack most of the worksheets into the first two days of the week to maximize the weather… you get to pick.
 Find a rhythm that works for you and settle in, but know that a little swap won't mess you up for the rest of the week!